 A half hour of exercise at 9am sets you up for the day.
 Assuming you haven't already been up for hours working/fretting.
 If you have, it's a nice break from work/fretting.
 Either way, it's not a huge chunk of time.

 Like I said: You're a cyclist, so you probably don't do any strength work.
 So you probably don't want anything too extreme.
 Joe's half hour is pitched at anyone that wants to join in, so the barriers are low: you don't need any equipment, it's just bodyweight exercises.
 Most of them are easy enough, but 30 seconds on and 30 seconds off for 20 minutes is enough to break a sweat, for sure.

-If you follow a strength training plan on an app like The Sufferfest then what you'll be doing in a beginner's session is very similar to what you'll be doing with Joe on a weekday morning.
+If you follow a strength training plan on an app like The Sufferfest or even our own strength training series, then what you'll be doing in a beginner's session is very similar to what you'll be doing with Joe on a weekday morning.
 The exercise mix is almost perfect for building up core and lower body strength, and those things mean that your legs are able to push harder in sprints, and your core is more capable of keeping you steady while you do.
-3 weeks of this in lockdown and you'll be sprinting away from your mates to the town sign.
+Three weeks of this in lockdown and you'll be sprinting away from your mates to the town sign.

 So there you are: add it to your daily routine.

 Dave is a founding father of road.cc, having previously worked on Cycling Plus and What Mountain Bike magazines back in the day.
 He also writes about e-bikes for our sister publication ebiketips.
 He's won three mountain bike bog snorkelling World Championships, and races at the back of the third cats.